squaredproject/Entwined/oldlx/Trees/data/README.md

 In the case of Minitrees, we use all small cubes, so the LEDs per cube, and the "cube size", is 0, where for standard trees the LEDs per cube is 6 (even though some are 4) and the cube size is 1.

+### Cube sizes

+We've got a few generations of cubes.

+Importantly, there are currently three generations of cubes which have different numbers of addressible LEDs in them, and LX has to output the correct number of LEDs.

+Size 0 - has 1 led (logically)

+Size 1 - has 4 leds

+Size 2 - has 6 leds

+This is `cubeSizeIndex`, which is available in the `entwinedShrubs` and `entwinedTrees` configuration files.

+In 2021, some shrubs are with old controllers and need size 1.
+The big trees are size 2.
+The saplings are size 1, unless we run out of hardware, and make some with size 0.

 ### Basic steps

 In order to map, you should use your laptop.
 That will allow you to do all the steps below,